How to Grow Beans: Our Ultimate Guide For Success

 Allow your blanched beans to become dry beans on the surface, then spread them out on a single layer on a cookie sheet and freeze them solid.
 This prevents your beans from sticking together.
 Once fully frozen, you can place them in a ziplock freezer bag.
 Remove as much air as you can from the bags, label them with the type of bean and the date, and store in the freezer for up to six months.

-This same process works for in-pod edamame, but as you can’t eat the pod of the edamame, the process to use the beans is slightly different than normal frozen green beans.
-You can either simply thaw them and eat the pods cold with a little salt, or you can reheat them in some salted water on the stove or in the microwave.
+This same process works for in-pod edamame, but as you can’t eat the pod of the edamame, the process of using the beans is slightly different than normal frozen green beans.
+Either simply thaw them and eat the pods cold with a little salt, or you can reheat them in some salted water on the stove or in the microwave.

 You can preserve your beans by canning both shelled and whole fresh versions.
 However, this process requires a pressure canner to ensure that there is no risk of botulism.
 Follow the canner’s manufacturer’s directions, or find a reputable recipe for canning low-acid foods like beans.

-Alternately, you can make pickled canned beans.
+Alternatively, you can make pickled, canned beans.
 Green beans can make an exceptionally-good pickle, in fact.
 As pickled beans have a much higher acid content, these can be canned using a water bath method or stored in the refrigerator.